MohitGoel92/Customer-Marketing-Segmentation/README.md

 ## The Dendrogram

+When using Agglomerative Clustering, the ideal or optimal number of clusters are found by using the dendrogram.
+The diagram below shows the dendrogram of the data under study.

 **Pros of Hierarchical Clustering**

 - The optimal number of clusters can be obtained by the model itself.